Zotero-ODF-Scan/zotero-odf-scan/README.md

 Some tools for Zotero

-* Scannable Cite - Zotero Export translator to use with Frank Bennett's ODF Scan
+* Scannable Cite - Zotero Export translator to use with ODF Scan
+* RTF/ODF Scan - Extends Zotero RTF Scan wizard with ODF Scan functionality